Management of Research Data

 Requirements to archive data from publicly funded research are expected to increase.
 The ARC Discovery Projects Funding Agreements (PDF, 391.9 KB) for 2011 states in clause 20.2 (b) "that the Administering Organisation must ensure that all Specified Personnel make arrangements acceptable to the ARC for lodgement with an appropriate museum or archive in Australia of data or specimens or samples collected during, or resulting from, their Project".

-A data managment plan (PDF, 145.8 KB) at the start of a new project prompts you to make decisions related to both short term and long term needs in respect to the data you create.
+A data management plan (PDF, 145.8 KB) at the start of a new project prompts you to make decisions related to both short term and long term needs in respect to the data you create.

 While not a requirement, it is a useful tool that will enable you to easily answer questions relating to ownership, ethics, retention, and sharing easily for any grant application or reporting requirement.